Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 “Sometimes diplomacy needs to happen behind the scenes, it needs to be quiet,” Psaki said.
 “He’s been doing this long enough to know that the best way to end an international conflict is typically not to debate it in public.”

-During his tour of the Dearborn facility, Biden kept the focus on jobs, the car enthusiast marveling at new technology while stressing the importance of his infrastructure plan.
+During his tour of the Dearborn facility, Biden kept the focus on jobs, the car enthusiast marveling at new technology — he joked about ditching his Secret Service details to take the new vehicle for a test drive — while stressing the importance of his infrastructure plan.

+“The future of the auto industry is electric.
+There’s no turning back,” Biden said.
+“The real question is whether we’ll lead or we’ll fall behind in the race to the future.”

 The Biden White House has prided itself on message control and carefully scripting its approach to legislation.
 The first two months of his term were focused on passing the $1.9 trillion COVID relief bill and dramatically increasing the nation’s vaccination program.